Skip to content

 An invisible side of M.E.

 Reading Time: 10 minutes I rarely talk about it.
 It’s the first time I write about it.
 It’s not secret though, if asked directly, I’ll say it: I have M.E. also known as Chronic Fatigue Syndrome or CFS/ME.
-Most people don’t know what this means, including GPs and other health practitioners and some even… Read More »An invisible side of M.E.
+Most people don’t know what this means, including many GPs and other health practitioners and some… Read More »An invisible side of M.E.

 Advocating for accessibility